EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 * For `onPlayerElimination`, the server does the exact same thing as `onLifeChange` but sends a `PlayerEliminated` packet instead with parameters specified by `onPlayerElimination`.

 ## Networking on the Client Side
 As mentioned before the `ClientLocalGame` should be created implementing the `GameScene` interface.
 It takes as a parameter a `GameClient` which is the instance of the `GameClient` that created the `ClientLocalGame`.
-The fields in this class is a `entities: HashMap<String, Entity>` which maps the `id` of an `Entity` to the corresponding `Entity`, a `lastReceivedSequenceNumber: long` which is initially set to `-1` and helps determines whether incoming UDP data is stale or recent, and a `sequenceNumber: long` which is initially set to `0` and aids the server in recognizing whether UDP data is stale or recent.
+The fields in this class is a map `entities: HashMap<String, Entity>` which maps the `id` of an `Entity` to the corresponding `Entity`, a `lastReceivedSequenceNumber: long` which is initially set to `-1` and helps determines whether incoming UDP data is stale or recent, and a `sequenceNumber: long` which is initially set to `0` and aids the server in recognizing whether UDP data is stale or recent.
 The client also needs to maintain the fields `player: Player` which is the client's `Player` object on the server's `localGame`, `playerId: String` which is the ID of the `Player` object assigned to the client, and `playerAssignment: int` which is the player number of the client.

 Once again we will assume that this class is notified of all network events.